lodash/lodash/doc/README.md

 ### <a id="_intersectionarray1-array2-"></a>`_.intersection([array1, array2, ...])`
 <a href="#_intersectionarray1-array2-">#</a> [&#x24C8;](https://github.com/bestiejs/lodash/blob/master/lodash.js#L4467 "View in source") [&#x24C9;][1]

-Creates an array of unique values present in all passed-in arrays using strict equality for comparisons, i.e. `===`.
+Creates an array of unique values present in all provided arrays using strict equality for comparisons, i.e. `===`.

 #### Arguments
 1. `[array1, array2, ...]` *(Array)*: The arrays to inspect.